exercism/rust/exercises/practice/hello-world/GETTING_STARTED.md

 The following steps assume that you are in the same directory as the exercise.

-You must have rust installed.
+You must have Rust installed.
 Follow the [Installation chapter in the Rust book](https://doc.rust-lang.org/book/ch01-01-installation.html).
 The [Rust language section](http://exercism.io/languages/rust) section from exercism is also useful.

 ## Step 1

 Run the test suite.
-It can be run with `cargo`, which is installed with rust.
+It can be run with `cargo`, which is installed with Rust.

 ```sh
 $ cargo test